 We will construct a research tool called TraitsFinder that will allow us to collect user’s information and extract the data from a specific social network – Pinterest and build a graph that will represent the connection between traits, the research will work by two steps:

-this tool (Traits Finder) will crawl SN (pinterest)pinterest social networks and collect user’s information in our servers, the outcome of this step is users folder with user information save in XML files.
+Traits Finder will crawl pinterest social networks and collect user’s information in our servers, the outcome of this step is users folder with user information save in XML files.

 TraitsFinder will create graph base users crawled data – this step can run in offline mode or online (user information are update immediately after saved) the outcome of this step update neo4j graph.